go101/tinyrouter/README.md

 And, the above routes which don't work in HttpRouter all work fine in TinyRouter.

 Like many other router packages, a token in path patterns starting a `:` is viewed as a parameter.
-Partically matched parameters are not supported by TinyRouter.
+Regexp patterns are not supported by TinyRouter.

 An example by using TinyRouter: